3 Delicious Plant-Based Thanksgiving Recipes

 Once everything is cooked, let them cool for 20 min before scooping out the butternut squash with a spoon and removing the skin from the sweet potato.

-Add all the oven baked ingredients into a blender with 2 ½ cups of veggie stock.
+Add all the oven baked ingredients into a blender with 2 ½ cups of veggie stock and a squeeze of lemon.
 Add more stock if the soup is too think.

 Blend until smooth.